-Applying reinforcement learning directly to complex tabular reasoning poses significant challenges—specifically, an overly broad search space and slow convergence.
-To address these issues, training begins with an essential SFT stage.
-This stage serves as a warm-up phase, aligning the model’s output format, enabling it to master the basic syntax of the plan–action–reflect cycle, and establishing an initial, reasonably stable policy for generating valid and logically coherent code.
-This design alleviates the instability associated with starting from a cold policy that lacks basic tool-use capabilities.
 We construct a high-quality dataset of reasoning trajectories for SFT using an iterative, multi-turn framework.
-At its core, this framework employs a knowledge distillation\cite{hinton2015distilling} approach, aiming to convert the programmatic knowledge and reasoning processes of an expert model into structured training samples.
-First, we prompt the expert model to generate a plan and a corresponding initial executable action-a code snippet.
-This action is then executed in a local environment, and the resulting output or error message is returned to the model as an observation.
-Upon receiving this feedback, the model enters a reflection phase to evaluate the outcome of the preceding action, based on which it refines its plan and generates the next action.
-This interactive loop of plan-action-reflect continues until the task is completed and a final answer is obtained.
-All collected trajectories undergo a rigorous calibration process.
-We compare the final output of each trajectory against a predefined ground-truth answer, retaining only those that accurately lead to the correct solution.
-This filtering ensures that the final dataset comprises exclusively high-quality, validated reasoning paths.
-After collecting the training data, we fine-tune the model using SFT with a cross-entropy loss function.
-The initial SFT phase serves as a crucial preparatory step, lowering the overhead for the subsequent RFT.
-While this stage successfully imparts foundational instruction-following skills and nascent reasoning abilities, the reasoning itself is not yet robust.
-It largely reflects a form of pattern memorization from the training data, exhibiting poor generalization to out-of-distribution tasks.
-Therefore, this SFT-induced reasoning can be characterized as a form of memory that lacks the ability to generalize, necessitating further refinement through RFT.
+At its core, this framework employs a knowledge distillation~\cite{hinton2015distilling} approach to transfer the programmatic knowledge and reasoning processes of an expert model into structured training samples.
+Specifically, we prompt the expert model to generate a plan and an initial executable action, which is then executed in a local environment.
+The resulting output or error message is returned to the model as an observation, enabling it to reflect on the outcome, refine its plan, and generate the next action.
+This interactive loop continues until the task is completed and a final answer is derived.
+All collected trajectories undergo a rigorous calibration process: we compare the final output of each trajectory against a predefined ground-truth answer and retain only those that lead to correct solutions.
+This filtering ensures that the resulting dataset consists exclusively of high-quality, validated reasoning paths.